maxkoda-cpu/Secret-Monero-Bridge/Proof-of-Concept/README.md

 **Proof-of-Concept Video Demonstration:** https://ipfs.io/ipfs/QmcNRXZoqVT3GxPCiaZuq2ho86CY2pXV9tckfxX9cSuZ9v

+The secret contracts developed for the Proof-of-Concept are in the **secret-contracts** folder (Secret-Monero-Bridge/secret-contracts ).

 To keep things simple, the PoC doesn't implement multi-signature.
 The actual project deliverables will use multi-signature for security purposes.

 The PoC will use the Monero and Secret Network testnets for transfer of value.